notsimon/notsimon.github.io/posts/2017-05-10-magnetic-field-interpolation.md

 </script>

 Although the training data does not contain much information on the anomaly at the center of the scene, the model manages to estimate it quite accurately.
-Indeed, in the figure below we see that the model converges rapidely to its optimum after having seen only a few samples.
+Indeed, in the figure below we see that the model converges rapidly to its optimum after having seen only a few samples.

 ![Model error evolution during